Laggamer2005/PongConsoleSimulator/Atari Home Pong/README.txt

-Controls:

 <Esc> - Quit game

 <Space> - Start game / Reset game

-<LShift> - switch controls between Mouse and Keyboard (default setting is Mouse)
+<Shift> - switch controls between Mouse and Keyboard (default setting is Mouse)

 Mouse controls:
 Only one player is in control of his paddle at a time.